Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Analysis

 \subsection{Event reconstruction and selection}

-For the analysis, the event reconstruction algorithm reported in Ref.~\cite{LHCf_Photon_13TeVpp} was employed; further details can be found in Ref.~\cite{RHICf_performance}.
-The criteria in this analysis were reoptimized for the RHICf configuration using a detector simulation implemented with the GEANT4 library.
-Events that satisfied the criteria of particle identification~(PID) for photons and a single hit were selected, corresponding to only one particle hit in a calorimeter tower.
+For the analysis, the event reconstruction algorithm reported in Ref.~\cite{LHCf_Photon_13TeVpp, RHICf_performance} was employed.
+The criteria in this analysis were reoptimized for the RHICf configuration using a MC simulation of the detector implemented with the GEANT4 library~\cite{GEANT4}.
+Events that satisfied the particle identification (PID) criteria for photons and the single-hit condition were selected, corresponding to cases in which only one particle struck a calorimeter tower.

 The energy scale of the calorimeters was calibrated using the factor estimated in a study using \pizero$\;$ events where photon pairs were observed in the calorimeters.
 Thereafter, the invariant mass was calculated from the energies and hit positions of a photon pair, assuming a decay vertex at the IP.
-The factor was calculated to shift the peak of the mass distribution to the rest mass of \pizero.
+The factor was calculated to shift the peak of the mass distribution to the rest mass of the \pizero.

 Analysis regions were defined for the production cross-section measurement through the division of the pseudorapidity coverage at the location from 6.1 to infinity by six; \etaregion{6.1}{6.5}, \etaregion{6.5}{7.0}, \etaregion{7.0}{7.5} \etaregion{7.5}{8.0}, \etaregion{8.0}{8.5}, and \etaregionZero.
-The region is a sector-shape area defined by the range of the distance from the beam center\footnote{ The beam center was defined as the projection of the beam direction at the IP on the detector surface, which was measured using data~\cite{RHICf_performance}.} $R$ and the azimuthal angle $\phi$, whereas the region for $\eta$ $>$ 8.5 is a disk shape with $R$ $<$ 7.25 mm.
-In addition to these regions, three analysis regions were defined to test the Feynman scaling law.
-Each region covered the same \xF-\pT$\;$ phase space as one of LHCf measurements; \pT$\; <$ \pT$\; <$ 0.23 \xF$\;$for $\eta\,>\,10.94$ at $\sqrt{s}$ = 13 TeV~\cite{LHCf_Photon_13TeVpp}.
+The region is a sector-shaped area defined by the range of the distance from the beam center\footnote{ The beam center was defined as the projection of the beam direction at the IP on the detector surface, which was measured using data~\cite{RHICf_performance}.} $R$ and the azimuthal angle $\phi$, whereas the region for $\eta$ $>$ 8.5 is a disk shape with $R$ $<$ 7.25 mm~(Fig.~\ref{fig:setup}).
 The $R$ and $\phi$ ranges of each region and the data set~(detector position and calorimeter tower) used for the analysis regions are listed in Tab.~\ref{tab:dataset}.
 However, region \etaregion{7.0}{7.5} was not covered by a single dataset.
 Therefore, subregions corresponding to \etaregion{7.00}{7.25} and \etaregion{7.25}{7.50} were defined, which were combined to obtain the final result.